mfitzasp/EVA_Pipeline/README.md

 directories so that the bundled `default.param` and `default.psfex` configuration files are found correctly.

-Tokens older than 30 days are no longer deleted on failure.
-Instead they are moved to a `failed_tokens` directory next to the original token location.
+When the pipeline cannot locate the expected FITS files and the token is older than 30 days, the token file is moved into a ``failed_tokens`` folder for later inspection.

+The script accepts an optional ``--tokenfile`` argument pointing to the token that should be removed on completion.